NahoemiP/NahoemiP/README.md

 <h1>Hi, I'm Nahoemi! 👋</h1>

 A Data Analyst/Scientist with a Master's degree and 5 years of expertise in Python, SPSS, SQL, PowerBI, and Tableau.
-I specialize in leveraing data-driven insights to drive strategic decision-making and optimize business performance.
+I specialize in leveraging data-driven insights to drive strategic decision-making and optimize business performance.

 <b>About Me:</b>